plinss/flake8-literal/README.md

 : Disable escape avoidance in inline string literals

 `literal-include-name`
-: Include plugin name in messages (default setting)
+: Include plugin name in messages

 `literal-no-include-name`
-: Remove plugin name from messages
+: Do not include plugin name in messages (default setting)

 All options may be specified on the command line with a `--` prefix, or can be placed in your flake8 config file.